 ABOUT THE MILLENNIUM FELLOWSHIP - CLASS OF 2018

-The Millennium Fellowship will provide so many hardworking organizations with a global platform to share ideas and strategies to bring about a social change.
-Working with the Millennium Fellowship, I hope to increase awareness surrounding student wellbeing and eliminate the stigma regarding mental health.”
+UNMCN will provide so many hardworking organisations with a global platform to share ideas and strategies to bring about a social change.
+Working with the UNMCN I hope to increase awareness surrounding student wellbeing and eliminate the stigma regarding mental health. "